 When analyzing your member data, look at what needs your member groups have in common and what needs are being met at your school or gym.
 Are your competitors doing a better job at meeting any of those needs?
 Where do your members reside?
 How can you expand your reach to other communities?
-Are there new market trends that can affect your business?
+Are there new market trends that can make or break your business?

 Next, take a hard look at your competition.
-Factor in their business locations, costs for training, facility environments, class and training schedules, and membership counts.
-You must stay ahead of your competitors in meeting the needs of your customers if you plan to be profitable this time next year.
+Factor in their business location, costs for training, facility environment, class and training schedules, and membership counts.
+You must stay ahead of your competitors in meeting the needs of your customers if you plan on being profitable this time next year.